North Toronto Auction

 Yes, you can!
 Once your invoices are paid in full, we will release your vehicle/items.
 Be sure you have transportation arranged for the vehicle if it needs to be towed.

 Service Ontario is here on auction day until 5 PM.
 They will be here issuing 10-day temporary trip permits at a cost of $30 cash only.
-ONLY the Service Ontario Bayfield location in Barrie can issue you a trip permit for your vehicle purchased here so be sure to pick up your trip permit on auction day as it will save you time.
+ONLY the Service Ontario Bayfield and Burton locations in Barrie can issue you a trip permit for your vehicle purchased here so be sure to pick up your trip permit on auction day as it will save you time.
 Articles required to purchase a trip permit are:

 Select vehicles do not qualify for the trip permit and will have to be towed.
 They are identified in the announcements as “Unfit ownership - must tow vehicle”.